Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 How to have access to the Portuguese public health system?

 You would be delighted to know that Portugal is one of the few countries in the world that offers free and top-notch healthcare.
-If you’re a legal resident residing in Portugal, you can reap the benefit of free healthcare from the fourth-safest country in the world to live in!
+If you’re a legal resident residing in Portugal, you can reap the benefit of free healthcare from the seventh-safest country in the world to live in!

 Additionally, due to mutual health treaties between some countries, citizens of countries including Andorra, Brazil, Cape Verde, Morocco, and Quebec, share the same rights as the citizens of Portugal.
-Residents of Brazil and Cape Verde can apply for the PB4 document to access Portuguese public healthcare
+Residents of Brazil and Cape Verde can apply for the PB4 document to access Portuguese public healthcare.

 Public or private hospitals?